 - 1 large onion diced

 - 1.5 cup carrots shredded

 - 5 eggs

-The simple action of sitting at our dining table and eating this lemony, starchy soup helped me to feel more grounded yesterday.
+The simple action of sitting at our dining table and eating this lemony, starchy soup helps me to feel more grounded and is perfect for cold winter days.
 I hope this recipes helps to soothe your soul just a little bit, too.